Living Bird Magazine

 - Cool Facts

-- Unlike most Buteo hawks, the wing feathers of a perched adult White-tailed Hawk extend noticeably beyond the tail.
-A juvenile bird has a tail up to 15% longer than an adult, and its wing feathers barely surpass the tip of its tail.
+- White-tailed Hawks have very long wings; in adults the wingtips extend noticeably beyond the tail when the bird is perched.
+Immatures have tails up to 15% longer than adults, and their wing feathers barely surpass the tip of the tail.

 - The oldest White-tailed Hawk was a female, and at least 10 years, 7 months old, when she was found in Texas.